 How a song for this project is created?
 And there’s no main singing language, is that correct?

 Tim Cole: “Well, as a music producer I don’t play music but I’m constantly surrounded by musicians, so our approach was to go to their homelands and record these songs that represent their heritage, taking them to places that have meaning for them.
 The songs powerfully resonate with the place: recorded in nature, played with the instruments which belong to that place, in the language which has grown from that place.

 The musicians of Small Island Big Song carry musical lineages that go right back to the breath of their land, they all sing in their own native languages which all have elements of this big language group called Austranation, that ultimately comes back to Taiwan.”

 What about future happenings?
 There’s a tour in mind?

 Tim Cole: “Our goal now is to bring in tour the group of musicians that came playing at Rudolstadt Festival in Germany, we have already been to North America, we have been through Asia, finally we came to Europe.
-Our goal next year is to bring these musicians back to their islands and more places in the region, then record songs while we are there as a group this time and get guided into a relationship with nature through the traditional musical narratives, and work that material up to the world major festivals.”
+Our goal next year is to bring these musicians back to their islands and more places in the region, record songs while we are there as a group this time, get guided into a relationship with nature through the traditional musical narratives, and work that material up to the World major festivals.”

 How all these musicians prepared to play together at Rudolstadt Festival in Germany?

 That was the most special moment for us.
-This time around we have 9 musicians coming from 7 different island nations and everyday the band members chat with each other discovering more common words between their different languages: now we say this is Malaysia, this is Taiwan, this is New Zealand, but these borders were just drawn by the colonizing nations, there was another story before that, they were one population.
+This time around we have 9 musicians coming from 7 different island nations; everyday the band members chat with each other discovering more common words between their different languages: now we say this is Taiwan, this is New Zealand, this is Hawaii, but these borders were just drawn by the colonizing nations, there was another story before that, they were one population.
 That’s another story we hope to tell.”